mikee47/HardwareSPI/README.rst

 -  Multiple concurrent devices are supported, limited only by available chip selects and physical constraints such as wire length, bus speeds.
 -  2 and 4-bit modes are supported via overlap pins.
--  A :cpp:class:`Request` object supports transfers of up to 64K.
+-  A :cpp:class:`HSPI::Request` object supports transfers of up to 64K.
 The controller splits these into smaller transactions as required.
--  Asynchronous execution supported so application does not block during SPI transfer.
+-  Asynchronous execution so application does not block during SPI transfer.
    Application may provide a per-request callback to be notified when request has completed.
--  Blocking requests are supported which may be more appropriate for high-speed devices.
+-  Blocking requests are also supported.
+-  Support for moving data between Sming :doc:`/framework/core/data/streams/index` and SPI memory devices using the :cpp:class:`HSPI::StreamAdapter`.

 SPI system expansion
 ~~~~~~~~~~~~~~~~~~~~

+A primary use-case for this driver is to provide additional resources for the ESP8266 using SPI devices such as:

 -  MC23S017 SPI bus expander.
 Operates at 10MHz (regular SPI) and provides 16 additional I/O with interrupt capability.
--  High-speed shift registers
+-  High-speed shift registers.
+These can be wired directly to SPI busses to expand GPIO capability.
+-  Epson S1D13781 display controller.
+See :library:`TFT_S1D13781`.
+   Evaluation boards are inexpensive and is a useful way to evaluate display modules with TFT interfaces.
+   The `Newhaven NHD-5.0-800480TF-ATXL#-CTP <https://www.newhavendisplay.com/nhd50800480tfatxlctp-p-6062.html>`__
+   was used during development of this driver.
--  SPI display devices, e.g. Bridgetek FT813 EVE, which supports dual/quad modes and clocks up to 30MHz.
+-  Bridgetek FT813 EVE TFT display controller.
+This supports dual/quad modes and clocks up to 30MHz.
 -  NRF24L01 RF transceiver.
 Rated bus speed is 8MHz but it seems to work fine at 40MHz.
 -  Serial memory devices.
 The library contains a driver for the IS62/65WVS2568GALL fast serial RAM, which clocks up to 45MHz and
    supports SDI/SQI modes.